 The suggested steps below show potential Health & Safety considerations for transitioning back to the workplace:

-Using an integrated company newsfeed as part of your communications platform allows remote workers to cut past the often-laborious task of checking their emails and get to the priorities of the day.
-While emails can be easily overlooked a newsfeed that highlights urgent issues and offers real-time updates which remote workers can receive across different channels helps to boost culture of openness and inclusion.
+Using an integrated company newsfeed as part of your communications platform allows remote workers to cut past the often-laborious task of checking their emails and getting to the priorities of the day.
+While emails can be easily overlooked a newsfeed that highlights urgent issues and offers real-time updates which remote workers can receive across different channels helps to boost the culture of openness and inclusion.
 Having the tools to communicate health and safety updates results in transparency around important matters like the risk of transmission and the safety measures implemented.